raspberrypilearning/astropi-iss-speed/en/step_3.md

 --- task ---

-You can run your function, by calling it with two different image names.
+You can run your function by calling it with two different image names.

 --- code ---
 ---